DRAMA & CREATIVE ARTS PROGRAM

 PROGRAM BENEFITS

-Empathy – Understanding others’ feelings and perspectives
+Empathy – understanding others’ perspectives through role-play